vivekyeli7/Harnessing-Effectiveness-of-ResNet-50-and-EfficientNet-for-Few-Shot-Learning/README.md

 | ResNet-50   | 84.30%   | 85.40%    | 84.50% | 84.95%   |
 | EfficientNet| 85.20%   | 85.60%    | 85.30% | 85.45%   |

+## Conclusion
+Therefore, both ResNet-50 and EfficientNet are strong candidates for solving many image classification problems.
+Their unique architectural features and design make them useful tools for dealing with annotation events.
+However, a full understanding of their advantages and limitations is important for making informed decisions about their applications in specific areas.
+Our results show that EfficientNet outperforms ResNet-50 in several benchmarks, especially when applied to the VGGFlowers dataset.
+This finding is consistent with EfficientNet’s design concept, which emphasizes achieving high performance standards with limited resources.
+EfficientNet’s ability to provide better results on the VGGflowers dataset proves that it can be a good solution for working with limited data.
+The integration method used by EfficientNet provides high performance in low-budget applications by simultaneously adjusting the depth, width and resolution of the network.
+While EfficientNet shows its power in some situations, it is important to remember: the choice between ResNet50 and EfficientNet depends on the specific requirements of the project at hand.
+With its deep and continuous structure, ResNet-50 can perform well in situations where capture is important.
+On the other hand, the effectiveness of EfficientNet is more evident in fewer areas.
+Ultimately choosing the best tool depends on a detailed understanding of the data, computing resources and performance characteristics.
+Our study advances this understanding by demonstrating the effectiveness of EfficientNet in analyzing multiple vaccines, giving clinicians and researchers a better understanding of photographic solutions in situations where information is limited.

 ## Usage

 1. Clone the repository: